 If you're not familiar with the shipping or container industries, fleets, and services, you may believe that one shipping container is similar to another.

-Regardless of how you intend to use a shipping container, whether to ship to various locations around the world, for your office, as a part of your business package, or for moving, and whether you go with a lease agreement or buy one, you'll need to search for the appropriate size.
+Regardless of how you intend to use a container, whether to move to various locations around the world, for your office, as a part of your business package, or for moving, and whether you go with a lease agreement or buy one, you'll need to search for the appropriate size.

 Choosing The Right One